COVID-19 Vaccination Information

 - Public health is also working with employers in the county to offer worksite opportunities.
 If you'd like public health to come to your worksite, please contact public health at (712) 264-6380.

 - Check with your local pharmacy or healthcare provider regarding other options to schedule your COVID-19 vaccination.
+The national Vaccine Finder site can help locate which locations have the type of vaccine you're seeking.

 When I am scheduled to be vaccinated, what will I need to do?